Ratstail91/Project-Meteor/readme.md

+This project is deprecated, and does not reflect my current skills.

 ## Project Meteor

 Project Meteor is an open source SDL/OpenGL dungeon crawler video game.
 All of the information about this game can be found in "Documentation/Game Design Document.docx”